 Anatomy of Data and Data Analytics

-The word “data” or “analytics” probably did not mean anything for product companies over 100 years ago.
-I guess there was little or no data to analyze products, and data did not drive decisions at that time.
-Also, collecting data was probably a time-consuming and expensive task.
+The words “data” or “analytics” probably meant nothing to product companies over 100 years ago.
+There was likely little to no data available for product analysis, and decision-making wasn’t driven by data at that time.
+Additionally, collecting data was probably a time-consuming and expensive task.
 In short, the product world was simple without data.

-Now, things are different.
-Products and products-driven companies have grown mammoth and complex in customer base, business, and solutions they offer.
+Now, things have changed.
+Products and product-driven companies have grown tremendously in customer base, business, and the solutions they offer.
 The only way to demystify them is through the use of data and data analytics.
-The revolution in computing that began in the late 1960s has fueled the growth of data and data analytics.
-Also, it deciphered the magical powers of mathematics and its application in everything we do today.
-Now, the mantra is:
+The computing revolution that began in the late 1960s has fueled the growth of data and data analytics, uncovering the magical powers of mathematics and its application in everything we do today.
+The mantra is now:

 Without big data analytics, companies are blind and deaf, wandering out onto the Web like deer on a freeway. — Geoffrey Moore, Author of Crossing the Chasm

-If you google the word “data analytics,” you will see a flood of information and various analysis tools to collect, analyze and summarize data.
-There is a huge online community called “Kaggle” for passionate data experts who talk about all sorts of data and products in the world.
+If you search for the term “data analytics” on Google, you’ll find a flood of information and various analysis tools for collecting, analyzing, and summarizing data.
+There is a substantial online community called “Kaggle” for passionate data experts who discuss all sorts of data and products worldwide.
 I recommend you check that out.

-Well, how do you get into the world of data and data analytics if you are new to product management?
+So, how do you get into the world of data and data analytics if you are new to product management?
 What’s the starting point?
-Well, before you start using technology-based tools, I insist you get to know the anatomy of data and data analytics.
-Without this, it is going to be hard for you to even prepare simple metrics.
-Let’s get into this topic from the perspective of how it is described, collected, and analyzed.
+Before diving into technology-based tools, I insist that you understand the anatomy of data and data analytics.
+Without this, it will be challenging for you to even prepare simple metrics.
+Let’s delve into this topic from the perspective of how data is described, collected, and analyzed.

 Definition of Data

-Data is simply the factual information you collect from various sources, either in the form of physical or digital format.
-As per Merriam Webster dictionary, data is defined as the factual information (such as measurements or statistics) used as a basis for reasoning, discussion, or calculation.
-In a more technical sense, data is a collection of factual information in the form of qualitative or quantitative formats.
-What I mean by that, data can be descriptive and quantifiable.
-Let’s get into those in detail below.
+Data is simply factual information collected from various sources, either in physical or digital format.
+According to the Merriam-Webster dictionary, data is defined as factual information (such as measurements or statistics) used as a basis for reasoning, discussion, or calculation.
+In a more technical sense, data is a collection of factual information in qualitative or quantitative formats.
+Data can be descriptive and quantifiable, and we’ll explore these in detail below.

-Qualitative data is all about qualities and characteristics.
-It is non-numerical data that is generally collected by observing, labelling, listening, and describing the qualities of the object.
-Here is a list of methods to generate qualitative data.
+Qualitative data is about qualities and characteristics.
+It is non-numerical data generally collected by observing, labeling, listening, and describing the qualities of an object.
+Here is a list of methods to generate qualitative data: